-I’d like to challenge you to be honest with yourself.
-Sometimes admitting that things have not gone as planned is the first step to making changes for the better.
-So, ask yourself: “How long have I been going through the motions, and why?”
+Does your day-to-day involve constant boredom and everlasting daydreams?
+Admitting your dissatisfaction is the first step to making changes for the better.
+So, ask yourself: “How long have I been going through the motions at work, and why?”

-The good news is that your professional life does not have to suffer this fate.
-There is a myriad of options for you to get yourself out of this cycle.
-Some of the obvious choices include new employment, new certifications, or other college degrees.
+The good news?
+Your professional life does not have to suffer this fate.
+There are myriad options when you find yourself going through the motions at work.
+Obvious choices include new employment, new certifications, college degrees or quitting and residing at your in-laws’ basement.
 Are you ready and willing to take those leaps?
-If the answer is yes, then you should go for it and make a commitment to be all in, 100%.
-If the answer is no, I would like to offer another alternative.
-What if you could remain exactly where you are in your current position and be motivated to do your job?
-How would your world change for the better if you did not have to go through the motions?
+If so, make a commitment and go all in!

+If no, I would like to offer an alternative.
+What if you could remain exactly where you are and be motivated to do your job?
+How would your world improve if you did not have to go through the motions?
 This powerful alternative is available to you because I understand what it takes to get you to that place.
-My specialty is to show you what it takes to get out of your professional rut.
+My specialty is to save you from your professional despondency.

 What kind of price have you been paying by doing nothing?